JORD210 Dynamic Modelling in the Soil-Plant-Atmosphere System

 Learning outcome

-At the end of the course the student will have obtained the following knowledge and skills:
+At the end of the course students will have obtained the following knowledge and skills:

 Knowledge